Company logo of Berger Maritiem.

 Air Lubrication System for Ships

-Discover the air lubrication system from our partner GILLS, which utilizes advanced microbubble technology to improve a ship’s efficiency by up to 15%.
+Discover the air lubrication system from our partner, which utilizes advanced microbubble technology to improve a ship’s efficiency by up to 15%.

 The depicted cruise ship serves as an example for the air lubrication system using advanced microbubble technology.